2025 in Oktagon MMA: Oktagon 80: Legierski vs. Korkmaz

-Oktagon 80: Legierski vs. Korkmaz is an upcoming mixed martial arts event held by Oktagon MMA on November 22, 2025, in Munich, Germany.
+Oktagon 80: Legierski vs. Korkmaz was a mixed martial arts event held by Oktagon MMA on November 22, 2025, in Munich, Germany.

 Background

-A Oktagon Lightweight Championship bout for the vacant title between former champion Mateusz Legierski and Attila Korkmaz is scheduled to headline the event.
+An Oktagon Lightweight Championship bout for the vacant title between former champion Mateusz Legierski and Attila Korkmaz headlined the event.

-The main event was originally scheduled as a welterweight bout between Christian Jungwirth and UFC veteran Niklas Stolze, but the bout was shifted to the co-main event instead.
+The main event was originally scheduled as a welterweight bout between Christian Jungwirth and UFC veteran Niklas Stolze, but the bout was shifted to the co-main event instead and remained five rounds.

 A welterweight bout between former Oktagon Welterweight Champion Kaik Brito and Jessin Ayari was scheduled for this event.
 However, the bout was cancelled due to an injury with Ayari.

 A welterweight bout between former lightweight champion Ronald Paradeiser and Joilton Lutterbach was scheduled for this event.
 However, Lutterbach pulled out due to an injury and was replaced by former LFA Welterweight Champion Geraldo Neto.

 In addition, Marek Mazúch withdrew from his 194 pounds bout against Alexander Poppeck due to health complications with an infection and was replaced by David Hošek.

 Endrit Brajshori was scheduled to face Matouš Kohout in a welterweight bout, but he withdrew from the event due to an infection and was replaced by Hafeni Nafuka.

+Bonus awards

+The following fighters received €5,000 bonus.